 The Art and Science of Accomplishing goals on a budget.

-I was a natural athlete growing up on Canada’s west coast, surrounded by nature.
-It wasn’t a difficult transition; school, sports to fitness & nutrition in college.
-Then an eight year personal training career.
-Finally reaching the apex of my fitness performance in competition, I continued my education at The Canadian School of Natural Nutrition.
-I wondered after all this athletic achievement would I continue on this path to becoming a Doctor of Nutrition.
+I was a natural athlete growing up on Canada’s west coast, surrounded by nature and a call to the outdoors.
+It wasn’t a difficult transition; school athlete to fitness & nutrition in college.
+I simultaneously pursued a career in fitness, personal training and competitive fitness modelling.
+Finally reaching the apex of my fitness performance, I continued my education at The Canadian School of Natural Nutrition.
+I wondered after all, would I continue on this path to becoming a doctor of nutrition and/or sports medicine…

 After achieving my fitness goals in the industry,